DEFRA/forms-prototype/app/data/research-rounds/feature-summary.md

   - Confusion between form 'name' and 'title'
   - Users expect flexibility in naming as it's often decided collaboratively
+  - Quote: "Ideally, it would be together based on what they want the form to do and be based on good content design principles."
+[Round 1, May 2024]
   - Recommendation: Explicitly state editability of form names and clarify difference between name and title

 - Lead Organisation

   - Clear but requires ability to select multiple organisations
   - Users work across multiple areas (e.g., Defra core, APHA, DAERA)
+  - Quote: "We're sort of operating within three areas: Defra core, APHA and DAERA.
+So, I'm going to pick APHA, but I might want to pick two."
+[Round 1, May 2024]
   - Recommendation: Enable multi-organisation selection

 - Team Details and Email